forcedotcom/java-sdk/jpa/doc/jpa-spec-support.md

 ### 4.10 Bulk Update and Delete Operations

 Bulk delete is supported but it doesn't participate in existing transactions.
 It runs in its own transaction.
 Bulk update is not supported.
-For more details, see [jpa-queries#bulkDelete](Bulk Delete and Queries).
+For more details, see [Bulk Delete and Queries](jpa-queries#bulkDelete).

 ### 4.11 Null Values